BWV-Dev/bwv-coding-rules/Flutter.md

 **Avoid large functions and widgets**
 - Split large function into smaller functions.
 - Split large widget into multiple (private or reusable) widgets.
-- Use widget class rather than function returning widget!
+- Use widget class rather than function returning widget.
 </td>

 <td>